"No Sabo": The Language-Shaming Label is Getting Pushback

 Around the world, being able to speak multiple languages is usually considered a plus – a skill that connects different cultures and perspectives.
 But for many Latinos in the U.S., this 'advantage' has sometimes been a double-edged sword.

 Throughout the latter part of the 20th century, the phenomenon of being "byelingual" arose.
-This term captures the essence of individuals who, while having a foundation in two languages (in this case, English and Spanish), often grapple with elements from both.
+This term refers to people who know two languages (in this case, English and Spanish), but often struggle with elements from both.
 It's not just about forgetting a word here or there; it's about juggling two cultural identities and sometimes feeling like you don’t fully belong to either.

-Back in the day, especially during the '80s and '90s, many Latino parents had a tough choice: Teach their kids Spanish, the language of their roots, or focus on English to fit in better in the U.S. and oftentimes, be a smaller target for racism and racist English-only policies.
-For various socio-political reasons, including immigration reforms and a charged racial climate post the Civil Rights era, many immigrant parents opted not to teach their children their native tongue.
+Back in the day, especially during the '80s and '90s, many Latino parents had a tough choice to make: Either teach their kids Spanish to help keep them rooted to their heritage or focus on English so they could fit better in the U.S., and even be a smaller target for racism and racist English-only policies.
+For many socio-political reasons, including immigration reforms and a charged racial climate post the Civil Rights era, many immigrant parents chose not to teach their children their native tongue.

 This choice, although made with the children's best interests at heart, often stemmed from a fear of ostracization and a desire to shield their kids from the pervasive racism of the time.